gotson/komga-website/src/installation/configuration.md

 - `\${komga.config-dir}/database.sqlite` for _Jar_.
 - `/config/database.sqlite` for _Docker_.

-#### KOMGA_NATIVE_WEBP / komga.native-webp: `<true/false>`

-Enable or disable the native WebP library.
-You can use this flag if the native library is not compatible with your system and crashes Komga at startup.

-Defaults to: `true`

 #### KOMGA_CORS_ALLOWED_ORIGINS / komga.cors.allowed-origins: `<origins>`

 A list of origins to allow for CORS.